Lucretius/vault_raft_snapshot_agent/README.md

     authUrl: <auth-url>
 ```

-Note that if you specify more than one storage option, *all* options will be written to.
+Note that if you specify more than one storage option, *all* soecified storages will be written to.
 For example, specifying `local` and `aws` will write to both locations.
-Each options can be specified exactly once - thus is is currently not possible to e.g. upload to multiple aws regions by specifying multiple `aws`-entries.
+When using multiple remote storages, increase the timeout allowed via `snapahots.timeout` for larger raft databases.
+Each options can be specified exactly once - it is currently not possible to e.g. upload to multiple aws regions by specifying multiple `aws`-storage-options.

 #### AWS S3 Upload